 Fire point could be said to be the lowest temperature at which a volatile liquid, after its vapors have been ignited, will give off vapors at a rate sufficient to sustain combustion.It can also be defined as the temperature at or above a given value in which a flammable liquid produces enough vapor to ignite by spark or flame and burn for at least five seconds.
 NOTE: At the fire point, the volatile liquid will continue to burn for at least 5 seconds after ignition by an open flame.It is different from the flash point.
 Here the significant difference between them:“Flash point explains the lowest temperature for ignition, but the ignition may not be sustained; whereas fire point explains the lowest temperature where ignition is achieved and the ignition sustained for some time”.NOTE ALSO: The flash point is significantly lower than the it by usually 8 to 10 percent.Related Articles

-A passionate Health and Safety professional with a good level of field experience and relevant certifications including NEBOSH, OSHA, etc certifications.
+A passionate Health and Safety professional with a good level of field experience and relevant certifications including NEBOSH, OSHA, ISO, etc certifications.
 An Health and Safety activist who believes in the growth and continual improvement of the profession.
 He is going all out to create awareness and safe precious lives.